lephong/lstm-rnn/README.md

 ####Data

-`data/trees` contains the train/dev/test files of the Stanford Sentiment Treebank (STB).
+`data/trees` contains the train/dev/test files of the Stanford Sentiment Treebank (SST).

-`data/dic/glove-300d-840B` contains the 300-D GloVe word embeddings (vectors of words not in the STB are removed).
+`data/dic/glove-300d-840B` contains the 300-D GloVe word embeddings (vectors of words not in the SST are removed).

 If you want to use other word-embeddings, you should follow the following format: